CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 I think it's best to deal with people like this, not with immaturity, but with stoicism and equanimity.
 I am reminded of the wise words of Lucius Annaeus Seneca the Younger in De Tranquillitate Animi ([On the Tranquility of the Mind](https://youtu.be/vl5WDfwY4PY?t=1032)) in his ninth book of the dialogues:

-> "hence comes the State of Mind of those who loathe their idleness complain that they have nothing to do and view the progress of others with the bitterest jealousy for an unhappy sloth favours the growth of envy and **men who cannot succeed themselves wish everyone else to be ruined.**"
+> "hence comes the State of Mind of those who loathe their idleness complain that they have nothing to do and view the progress of others with the bitterest jealousy for an unhappy sloth favours the growth of envy and **those who cannot succeed themselves wish everyone else to be ruined.**"

 Epictetus is another stoic philosopher that will help you deal will viscous attacks from others.